What to Know Before Buying an RV – Checklist

 First impression when inspecting a used RV.
 Does the RV roof look fairly clean?
 Have water and snow been removed or caused bow spots in the roof?

-You’ve looked for that now you’ve looked for those bow spots.
+Then, you’ve looked for those bow spots.

-The next thing you are to looking for in the RV roof is the repairs.
+The next thing you are looking for in the RV roof is the repairs.
 Are there repairs done to the roof?
 I’d look around each section of the roof.

 • Has there been roof sealant placed on there?